- Rated 4.5 stars

 X is billed as the ‘last WordPress theme you’ll ever have to buy’.
 This bold claim refers to the fact that it includes multiple designs within the one package.
-The developers of this theme have called these unique designs Stacks and the package currently includes three different stacks, with more planned for the future.
+The developers of this theme have called these unique designs Stacks and the package currently includes four different stacks, with more planned for the future.

 Unlike some other themes that include skins and the ability to change the appearance using custom settings, these stacks really are unique designs.
 The X theme also includes a powerful set of options for customising the stacks which goes a long way to ensuring no two installations of this theme will look the same.